 Sally is a freelance flautist and flute teacher based in Cologne, Germany.
 Born in the UK, Sally studied for her Bachelor degree at the Royal Academy of Music.
 After time spent as an Artist in Residence at the Banff Centre, Canada, Sally moved to Cologne to study for a Masters degree at the Hochschule für Musik und Tanz Köln where, alongside orchestral performance, she continued to develop her interest in the performance of contemporary music, founding the contemporary music ensemble BRuCH in 2013.
 The ensemble has won 2nd prize at the Karlsruhe Competition for contemporary music, were scholarship holders from the German Musik Competition and have made recordings for WDR, Deutschlandfunk, NDR and SWR.
 Sally graduated from the Concert Exam degree programme at the Folkwang University of the Arts, Essen in 2017.

-Sally is also a trained yoga teacher and gives classes online for musicians.
-See the yoga for musicians section below for more information!
+Sally is also a trained yoga teacher and specialises in classes for musicians.
+See the yoga for musicians section below for more information and yoga resources!

 Die Flötistin Sally Beck wurde in Suffolk, England geboren und hat ihr Bachelor of Music in der Royal Academy of Music absolviert.
 Danach ist sie nach Köln umgezogen, um bei Robert Winn in der Hochschule für Musik und Tanz Köln zu studieren.
 In Köln hat sie auch Neue Musik in der Klasse von Prof David Smeyers studiert und hat weiteren Studien in den Bereichen Neue Musik und Kammermusik absolviert bei Barbara Maurer in der Folkwang Üniversität der Künste, Essen.